 At heart, computerized sentiment analysis is a bit simplistic from a human perspective.
 It scores the words within the text and returns an aggregrate summary score.
 The computer doesn’t really get in the mind of the author to divine the actual sentiment.

 The scores in the image above are literally taken from the algorithm.
-We assume it’s rating “XOXO” as only 0.67 because it doesn’t really grok the meaning.
+We assume it’s giving the following ratings because the computer simply doesn’t understand the experience:

-For instance it rates the following as having a high sentiment even though that’s totally not what this sentence is saying:
+For instance it rates the following as having a high sentiment even though might be totally not what this is conveying:

 And it rates the following as having a low sentiment even though might intend to communicate quite the opposite: